Helping authors to reach their audiences.

 The Library recognises the potential to amplify the University’s research impact, and progress its social responsibility goals, by helping authors to broaden the audience for their research.
-Its Open Access+ service uses Twitter to share the most recent open access papers by University of Manchester staff and students, and provides advice and guidance on removing barriers to raise the visibility of research.
+The Library can provide advice and guidance on removing barriers to raise the visibility of research.

 Sharing a plain language translation of a paper makes it more likely to be picked up by key non-academic stakeholders such as journalists, government officials, and the private sector.

-The Library subscribes to a tool called Kudos which makes it easy to produce a non-technical description of research to be shared across social media.
+Kudos is a free tool that makes it easy to produce a non-technical description of research to be shared across social media.